swashdev/minigame-madness/README.md

 original goal was to have twenty minigames finished by the end of 2020, but due to certain inevitable delays that got pushed back.

+Minigame Madness is designed for web platforms but can also be exported for desktop environments including Windows, MacOS, Linux, and maybe more!
+See the [Compiling] section for more details.

+[Compiling]: #compiling

-The game is currently in a prerelease state with 9 fully playable minigames.
+The game is currently in a prerelease state with 10 fully playable minigames.

 Legal Stuff
 -----------